Pro bono: Architecture

 Traditionally architects conduct altruistic work individually or as organisations such as Architecture Sans Frontières International or its various national alternatives or partners, assisting peace-making and reconstruction efforts after conflict or disaster, when much of the housing, hospital, educational, transport, civic and other infrastructure has been destroyed or damaged.
 More recently, pro bono work proper, as services provided to individuals or organisations free of charge directly by architects or architectural firms, is becoming increasingly common.
 Services are provided either independently or through emerging organisations.

-The first national organisation for promotion and provisioning of pro bono architectural services, Architects Assist, was established in Australia in 2020, on the premise that "like healthcare and legal representation, sustainable and resilient architecture is not a luxury.
-It is a condition of our future survival and a human right."

-Australia

-Architects Assist is a national organisation of Australian architects and other built environment professionals providing pro bono services to individuals or organisations affected by natural disasters, such as bushfires or floods, or other adverse circumstances.
-The organisation operates under the Australian Institute of Architects.

-Czechia

-Architekti Pro Bono is an initiative of Czech architects run by the Czech Chamber of Architects.

 United States

 The American Institute of Architects encourages its members to provide pro bono services as part their contributions to the aspirations of the profession and service to society.

 Other uses

 Media

 Pro Bono Publico in Dublin was a free DVD magazine dedicated to Irish arts.

 Corporate

 Corporate pro bono efforts generally focus on building the capacity of local nonprofits or mentoring local businesses.
 There are many models that businesses use and tailor to their specific strengths.
 They may loan employees, provide coaching and mentoring, complete a service marathon, create standardized team projects, engage in open-ended outsourcing, provide sector-wise solutions, perform general contracting, or work on a signature issue.